Best Canon Lenses for Family Photographers | Advice From a Photographer

 Buy it on Amazon | Buy it on Adorama

-70-200mm f/2.8 IS III USM: Another option is the 70-200mm f/2.8 IS III USM, which allows you to get closer to your subjects and still capture everyone in the frame.
-This lens is a bit longer and a lot heavier than most lenses, but the compressed background looks absolutely beautiful.
-This is great if you capture a lot of posed portraits, but if you do lifestyle photography, this is not going to be the lens for you.
+Canon EF 70-200mm f/2.8 IS III USM: This lens is a bit longer and a lot heavier than most lenses, but the compressed background looks absolutely beautiful.
+This is great if you capture a lot of posed portraits, but if you do lifestyle photography, this is not going to be the lens for you because you have to stand so far away from your subjects.
 You can also find older versions of this lens if you don’t need the best of the best.

 Buy it on Amazon | Buy it on Adorama